bkase/slides/grokking-lazy-swift/slides.md

 ## Sequence

-* no contract of one-pass or multipass (no indexing!)
-* no contract on finite-ness
 * must be able to produce an iterator (could be self)
+* could be one-pass or multipass (no indexing!)
+* could be finite or infinite

 !!!